Dontmindmes/GHome-Athan-System/README.md

 create a new database, and click import and import athan.sql and make sure to disable "Do not use AUTO_INCREMENT for zero values"

+Make sure to open the file called "config.php" it is in the "inc" folder change the values to your SQL Settings and Database Name

 ```sh
 $ sudo chmod 777 config.json
 ```